Sweden bans Huawei, ZTE from upcoming 5G networks

-STOCKHOLM (Reuters) - Sweden on Tuesday banned on security grounds the use of telecom equipment from China's Huawei and ZTE 000063.SZ in its 5G network ahead of a spectrum auction scheduled for next month, joining other European nations that have restricted the role of Chinese suppliers.
+STOCKHOLM (Reuters) - Sweden has banned telecoms equipment from Huawei and ZTE 000063.SZ in its 5G network, joining other European nations that have restricted the role of Chinese suppliers on security grounds.

-Telecoms regulator PTS said here the decision followed advice from the country's armed forces and security service, which described China as "one of the biggest threats against Sweden".
+Telecoms regulator PTS said here Tuesday's decision, ahead of a spectrum auction due next month, followed advice from the country's armed forces and security service, which described China as "one of the biggest threats against Sweden".

-The United Kingdom in July ordered Huawei equipment to be purged completely from Britain’s 5G network by 2027, becoming one of the first European countries to do so.
+The United Kingdom in July ordered Huawei equipment to be purged completely from its 5G network by 2027, becoming one of the first European countries to do so.

-China said that no “concrete evidence” that equipment from its companies pose threats to national security in Sweden had been provided.
+China said no “concrete evidence” had been provided to show equipment from its companies posed a threat to Sweden’s national security.

-“We urge the Government of Sweden to comply with market principles of open development and fair competition, revisit its decisions,” the Chinese embassy in Sweden said in a statement on its website.
+“There are no factual grounds to support allegations of Huawei posing any security threat,” a Huawei spokesman said.
+“The exclusion of Huawei is simply based on groundless presumption and is unfair and unacceptable.”

 “The ban leaves network operators with less options and risks slowing the rollout of 5G in markets where competition is reduced,” said Ben Wood, chief of research at CCS Insight.

-In a potential sign it might retaliate, its telecoms regulator also issued a notice on Tuesday calling for stricter supervision of foreign telecoms companies in the country.
+In a potential sign it might retaliate, China’s telecoms regulator issued a notice on Tuesday calling for stricter supervision of foreign telecoms companies in the country.

 Sweden is home to Ericsson ERICb.ST, one of Europe's leading telecoms equipment suppliers and Huawei's biggest rival.